jphaugla/azureIOTDSE/README.md

 The trickiest part to using the IOT hub is understanding which connection information is needed in each case and not making any typos in the various names and keys comprising the keynames.

-# Running demo
+#Running java demo

 Must have maven installed

-## Download the source from GitHub.
+##Download the source from GitHub.

   * Navigate to the directory where you would like to save the code.
   * Execute the following command: